MORE OUTLET PIPE CAPACITY, LESS ENVIRONMENTAL impact FOR THE SEA

 Once the outlet pipe project is completed, the plant will be able to operate at full capacity during exceptionally heavy rain and high sea levels.
 The purification plant’s resilience will also be improved with the old outfall system remaining as a backup for handling maintenance and disruptions.
 A new UV disinfection facility will also be built at the plant.
 The project will significantly improve the sanitary quality of the waste water released into the sea in the Turku area.
 Furthermore, the plant’s turbine will generate eco-friendly energy from the waste water flow.

 A cut-and-cover excavation was dug from the plant, continuing into a tunnel that terminates in the port basin.
 Excavation for the UV facility and outlet tunnel began in October 2019 and was completed in March 2021.
 The work was carried out from inside the plant.
 Tunnelling began in February 2020 with the excavation of the start and end cuts.
-The pipe’s jacking, microtunnelling, was carried out between July and August in 2020, and the jacking contract was completed in April 2021.
+The pipe’s jacking, micro tunneling, was carried out between July and August in 2020, and the jacking contract was completed in April 2021.
 The construction of the UV facility in a cavern dug out inside the plant started in May 2021.
-Partial use of the outlet pipe started towards the end of June and full-scale operation started in early July in 2022.
+The full-scale operation of the outlet pipe started in early July in 2022 and the full-scale operation of the UV facility started in March 2023.
 The project is set to be completed in the spring of 2023.

 Turun seudun puhdistamo Oy sends out regular communications about the project and organises press conferences, as necessary.

 Design and planning: AFRY Finland Oy

 Equipment supplier: Tecalemit Flow Oy (diversion channel floodgates, stop dams, valves, lateral adjustment flanges, flexible couplings, and pipe clamps)

 Equipment supplier: Oy Lining Ab (turbine sluice gates)

 Final excavation restoration: V-S Asfaltti Tiimi Oy